stefanledin/responsify-wp/README.txt

 7.

 == Changelog ==
+= 1.6.1 =
+* Critical bugfix.
+If the picture element was selected before 1.6.0, it stopped working.

 = 1.6.0 =
 * RWP now supports the sizes/srcset attributes.
 It's the new default markup pattern.
 * Bugfixes and improvements.